-Building the project would require temporary road closures and lane closures under Alternatives A and B (both viaduct options), during construction of the West Brisbane LMF, the realignment of the Tunnel Avenue overpass, and the passing track under Alternative B. Effects would be greater under Alternative B due to the additional temporary road and lane closures associated with construction of the passing track.
-These temporary closures would result in increases to emergency response times and emergency evacuation times, and the exceedance of performance objectives of emergency service providers, including law enforcement, fire departments, and emergency services.
+Building the project would require temporary road closures and lane closures under both project alternatives.
+Effects would be greater under Alternative B due to the additional temporary road and lane closures associated with construction of the passing track and viaduct.
+These temporary closures would result in increases to emergency response times and emergency evacuation times, and the exceedance of performance objectives of emergency service providers, including law enforcement, fire departments, and emergency services under Alternative B.